 It appears that Braunschweig/Wolfenbüttel prison director Hans Greiffenhagen never faced justice for having carried out executions in Wolfenbüttel Prison and his post-war fate remains unknown.
 Former prison director Karl Lohde was placed on trial in Belgium in 1950, along with Wolfenbüttel personnel Wilhelm Bothe, Hans Tonowski, Karl Rittmeyer, Alfred Puchmüller and Willy Hahn.
 Lohde was accused of mistreating prisoners and giving them insufficient medical care.
 In Lohde’s first trial he was given a 10 year prison sentence, but in a subsequent trial the same year the charges were dismissed and he was released from custody.
 The post-war fates of Wolfenbüttel/Braunschweig administrative inspectors Markus Horns and Gerhard Schulz remain likewise unknown.

 After the war, the prison was used to incarcerate standard criminals as well as Nazis convicted of crimes against humanity.
 Convicted SS war criminal Hans-Walter Zech-Nenntwich was able to escape from Braunschweig Prison under unknown circumstances in April 1964, but turned himself in again in January 1965 to serve his sentence.
 In 2011, Braunschweig Prison again became subordinate to the administration of Wolfenbüttel Prison.
-In 2013, a 75 year old remand prisoner was found hanged in his cell and a 17 year old prisoner was sexually abused by 6 other youth offenders to calls from politicians have the prison closed down.
+In 2013, a 75 year old remand prisoner was found hanged in his cell, and a 17 year old prisoner was sexually abused by six other youth offenders, spurring politicians to call for the prison’s closure.
 Plans have now been made for the outdated prison to be closed and privatised for developers in November 2018, but as of date (2017) Braunschweig Prison remains in operation.
 The building itself is protected as a historical monument but there are no known memorials on the site to the men and women who suffered there under the Nazi regime.